Outdated Browser Detected

 Use the links below to upgrade to a modern browser.

 Spar Park West’s efficient lunchtime service enables it to cater to Dublin’s busy inner-city office workers.
-Chris Dillon finds out how
+RN finds out how

 Located in the middle of a shopping centre and office business park, Spar Park West provides a great introduction as to why Irish independent retailers are leading the world when it comes to fresh food to go.